EBIvariation/eva-accession/eva-accession-release-automation/publish_release_to_ftp/README_release_general_info.txt

 - The position of the variant went beyond the chromosome length

-- The position of the variant was imprecise (formerly called multimapped)
+- The position of the variant was imprecise (formerly called multimapped i.e. multiple genomic locations)

 - The reference allele provided does not match the reference genome